 (24).
 Genesis 34:3, "His soul (nehphesh) clave unto Dinah" King James Version.
 With the meaning “soul” now has, if this translation is not saying an immaterial immortal soul clave unto a material mortal being, then what is it saying?

-2. "He was deeply attracted (nehphesh) to Dinah" New American Standard Version.
+2. "His HEART (nehphesh) was drawn to Dinah" New International Version.